 - The primary reason a particular antibiotic is given is “I like it.”

-I will not repeat the OOSE case studies as examples to support his fallacies, but instead will make comments and substitute my own examples.
+I will not repeat the OOSE case studies as examples to support the fallacies, but instead will make comments and substitute my own examples.
 These fallacies are used a minority of the time, but it is not common to explicitly discuss the ways in which medical reasoning can go wrong in the context of faulty thinking.
-These fallacies are not unique to Infectious Diseases, and I am sure a neurologist or oncologic surgeon could generate a similar list in their own specialty.
+These fallacies are not unique to infectious diseases, and I am sure a neurologist or oncologic surgeon could generate a similar list in their own specialty.
 I doubt, however, that the same could be said of a chiropractor, naturopath, or homeopath.
 Perhaps one will prove me wrong in the comments, but logical fallacies are the sine qua non of alternative medicine.
 They are parallels and subsets of the standard logical fallacies beloved by skeptics everywhere.
 They are examples of the endless number of ways we can all think inaccurately.

 Broader is better